jemmy512/book-notes/Linux/linux-kernel-core.md

         __mutex_lock(lock, TASK_UNINTERRUPTIBLE) {
             preempt_disable();

-            /* 2. midpath: aka optimistic spinning, tries to spin for acquisition
+            /* 2. midpath: optimistic spinning.
+Tries to spin for acquisition
              * while the lock owner is running and there are no other tasks ready to run
              * that have higher priority (need_resched).
              * The rationale is that if the lock owner is running,